Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.

 Living there

-Naked House is for the ‘intermediate’ market who don’t qualify for social housing but are unable to afford a home on the open market.
-An eligibility and allocation policy will be agreed with the Council.
-This will typically prioritise first-time buyers who live and/or work in the borough and can demonstrate need, an ability to afford mortgage repayments, and a willingness to customise the home.
+Naked House is currently available for the ‘intermediate’ households who don’t qualify for social housing but are unable to afford a home on the open market.
+An eligibility and allocation policy, agreed with the Council, prioritises first-time buyers who live and/or work in the borough and can demonstrate need, an ability to afford mortgage repayments, and a willingness to customise the home.
 By giving people a stake in their home, and responsibility over a community garden, a shared workshop, and long-term management, the shared journey of adapting homes should bring people together from the start.

 © OMMX